 Although if you are considering a colored fleece you might want to see how consistent the color is throughout the fleece, as there can be significant variations in a single fleece.
 Unless this is the effect you are going for, I would think twice about buying a fleece with significant color variations.

-Even for a white or off white fleece you need to check the wool for any discoloration.
+Even for a white or off-white fleece you need to check the wool for any dis-colouration.

-There is nothing worse than washing your completed garment to find a nice patch of discolored wool right there on the front where everyone can see it!
+There is nothing worse than washing your completed garment to find a nice patch of dis-coloured wool, right there on the front where everyone can see it!

 Selecting a fleece is an exciting experience.
 If you are anything like me you are already picturing the finished garment as you carry the fleece out to the car, and you are planning to start sorting and carding the wool as soon as you get home!